-Table 8: Score: Reporting costs and results Tubic 0.
-JUDIC. neporting 0515 unu resuits
+Table 8: Score: Reporting costs and results

-No. Control points Must/ Rec Std max. score Actual score 6.1 The programme produces a report at least annually which describes results to date. М 50 50 6.2 Results of gender impact are reported.
+No. Control points Must/ Rec Std max. score Actual score 6.1 The programme produces a report at least annually which describes results to date. М 50 47 6.2 Results of gender impact are reported.
 R N/A N/A 6.3 Results of systemic change are reported.
 R N/A N/A 6.4 Results are published.
 R 10 5

 Strengths Weaknesses Impacts are reported in the annual aggregation of results report.
 The report provides information on results, progress and qualitative explanations on results and progress.
 Costs are reported in the semester reports.
+Most of the actual reported results are mainly based on information gathered through small sample monitoring visits and ESIAs as stated in the report.
+However, in case of MKS, MDF reported actual on increase income of onion farmers who use MKS seeds is actually an estimate based on information from partners and other studies.
+The increase in yields and income has not been measured yet.
 Contributions of other programmes and actors are acknowledged in the reports.
 Reports on results are published on the MDF website.
-Costs are not publicly published.
+Costs are not included in the published reports.